New England Patriots: Brandin Cooks, Tom Brady Duo Will Be Scary Good [Opinion]

 This Patriots duo of Brady-to-Cooks will be scary good, to say the least.
 You can say they will be scary great, because Brady makes an average receiver above average, so with Cooks and all his talent, imagine how much he’ll improve with the Patriots and their system on the offensive side of the ball.

-The rest of the NFL had better take notice, because besides adding Cooks, the Patriots added tight end Dwayne Allen in a trade with the Indianapolis Colts, plus they made a trade with the Carolina Panthers for defensive lineman Kony Ealy to improve on that side of the ball as well.
+The rest of the NFL had better take notice, because besides adding Cooks, the Patriots added tight end Dwayne Allen in a trade with the Indianapolis Colts, plus made a trade with the Carolina Panthers for defensive lineman Kony Ealy to improve on that side of the ball as well.

 Patriots fleeced the Saints, but Brandin Cooks is the ultimate winner https://t.co/GFJDsIvcum